Component Message Intercepting

 }

 The @ExceptionHandler annotated methods require an existing component instance to work.
-Because of this, exception handlers do not work for (command handling) constructors of an aggregate.
+Because of this, exception handlers do not work for static creation command handlers, since no instance exists when they run.

 class CardSummaryProjection {